elliothutchinson/elliothutchinson.github.io/web/portfolio/content/pages/cv.md

 Developed support for caching server-side requested React apps from legacy Struts app supporting arbitrary context information passed in app request with dynamic caching to transparently support future apps, and cache-clearing endpoints for CI pipeline.

 ###### Product Info
-Developed API to acquire product data from multiple downstream services concurrently for pricing, availability, and static information with cache support and GraphQL API wrapper using Java, GraphQL, Spring, Couchbase.
+Developed API to acquire product data from multiple downstream services concurrently for pricing, availability, and static information with cache support and GraphQL API wrapper using Java, GraphQL, Spring, Couchbase, Ehcache, JUnit.

 ---